Priyankakri8893/url_shortner_project/README.md

 - Return HTTP status 400 for an invalid request

 ## Testing
-- To test these apis create a new collection in Postman named Project 2 Url Shortner
+- To test these apis create a new collection in Postman
 - Each api should have a new request in this collection
 - Each request in the collection should be rightly named.
 Eg  Url shorten, Get Url etc
-- Each member of each team should have their tests in running state

 ## Phase II